Signs of Burnout in Women: The Complete Guide to Recognising and Recovering

 Can burnout cause anxiety in women?

-How long does burnout recovery take for women?
+How long does burnout recovery take?

 Is burnout in women different from burnout in men?